freeCodeCamp/guide/pages/docs/certificates-guide/target-the-parent-of-an-element-using-jquery/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Target the Parent of an Element Using jQuery"
+title: "Target the Parent of an Element Using jQuery"
+parent: "certificates-guide"
 ---

 Every HTML elements has a parent element from which it inherits properties.